What is a spine (vertebral) fracture?

 Surgery is typically not required and the healing process includes rest, reducing activities, heating pads, ice packs, and pain medications as prescribed by your healthcare provider.
 Some healthcare providers may suggest that you wear a spinal support device or brace.
 In more severe cases, there are special surgical procedures that may be considered.
 Your healthcare provider will know what is right for you.

-Rest is important, but as soon as you can tolerate it, speak to your healthcare provider about how to get moving safely!
+Rest is important, but as soon as you can tolerate it, speak to your healthcare provider how to get moving safely!
 Activity helps maintain bone density and can increase muscle strength.
 Speak to your healthcare provider about getting a consultation with a physical therapist or occupational therapist to individualize a plan for safe movement and physical activity that is right for you.

 How long is the recovery period?